-This Black & Decker circular saw is also one of the lightest on the market, weighing in at just 7 pounds.
+This BLACK+DECKER circular saw is also one of the lightest on the market, weighing in at just 7 pounds.
 This is particularly useful if you suffer from sore joints or expect to be using the saw on long jobs.
-The 13 amp motor offers enough power for most cutting jobs, and the laser guide is a useful feature for more precision cutting.
+The 13-amp motor offers enough power for most cutting jobs, and the laser guide is a useful feature for more precision cutting.

 What to look for in a new circular saw

 It’s easy to think that sheer power makes the best circular saw.
-In fact, it’s the smaller things, such as dust chutes, cord length, spindle locks, rip fences, and electric brakes, that make all the difference.
+It’s the smaller things, such as dust chutes, cord length, spindle locks, rip fences, and electric brakes, that make all the difference.
 A saw can cut at 6,200 RPM, but if it doesn’t include any of these features, it’s going to be a pain to use in the long run.
 These features enhance the durability and versatility of the tool in a profound way.
 An accessory as simple as an included carrying case makes the saw more portable, and therefore more useful.

 The most important test we conducted was for handling efficiency.
 Our reviewers used each saw for several hours and compared their experiences to come up with a percentage score.
 Additionally, they looked at how deeply you can cut at 90- and 45-degree angles.
-They verified the bevel capacity, the wider the better, so you can cut at whatever degree you want.
+They verified the bevel capacity, the wider the better, so you can cut to whatever degree you want.
 Positive bevel stops are also an important consideration since they allow you to quickly adjust the shoe for common angles.

 How thick can a circular saw cut?